rodlaf/rodlaf.github.io/_posts/2023-03-10-looking-for-a-job.md

 My content will not be focused entirely on things I build.
 I will write about things that may or may not relate to software and technology, such as the political atmosphere in my home country of Bolivia.
-My hope is that, with time, I will improve my writing ability and provide valuable perspectives on some things I think about.
+My hope is that, with time, I will improve my writing ability and provide valuable perspectives on some things I like to think about.